Use This Weekly Checklist to Guide You to Your Moving Day

 - The van foreman will contact you at least 24 hours in advance of delivery.

 - Unless previous arrangements have been made, the driver must collect payment (cash, certified check, or money order).
-If paying by credit card, you must arrange this in advance with your move coordinator.
+If paying by credit card, you must provide the information to our main office by phone.
 Personal checks are not accepted.

 - Have a floor plan drawn out or in mind to help during the unloading process.